mggg/GerryChain/docs/index.rst

     user/quickstart
     user/examples

-Developers' Guide
+API Reference
 -----------------

-These documents provide detailed references for classes and functions in GerryChain.
+This document provides detailed references for classes and functions in GerryChain.

 .. toctree::
     :maxdepth: 2

-    dev/layer_api
     api